 Tips for visiting Ba Be Lake

 - So far, a private vehicle is the most convenient and fastest way to Ba Be Lake.
-The nearest town is Bac Kan Township located approximately 50 kilometres to the southeast.
+The nearest town is Bac Kan Township located approximately 50 kilometers to the southeast.

-- There are several accommodations within the vicinity of the national park, ranging from homestays to hotel.
+- There are several accommodations within the vicinity of the national park, ranging from homestays to hotels.

-- All the above-mentioned attractions are reachable by boat.
-A boat trip usually takes half-a-day (depends on how fast you go) and costs around 800.000 VND (per boat).
+- All the attractions mentioned above are reachable by boat.
+A boat trip usually takes half a day (depending on how fast you go) and costs around 800.000 VND (per boat).
 Hotel receptionists or hosts at the homestay can arrange the trip.

 - From the wharf, there is a 20-minutes hike to Dau Dang Waterfall.
 The path is highly uneven, thus comfortable shoes are required.